Joaquín Peiró: Club

-Born in Madrid, Peiró made his senior debut with Real Murcia on loan from hometown's Atlético Madrid, playing 16 complete La Liga matches with the latter side in the 1955–66 season to help them finish in fifth position, and subsequently becoming first-choice.
+Born in Madrid, Peiró made his senior debut with Real Murcia CF on loan from hometown's Atlético Madrid, playing 16 complete La Liga matches with the latter side in the 1955–66 season to help them finish in fifth position, and subsequently becoming first-choice.
 He was an essential attacking unit as the club won the 1961–62 European Cup Winners' Cup, scoring in both matches of the final against ACF Fiorentina (1–1 in the first game, 3–0 in the replay).

-In 1962, after more than 100 official goals for Atlético – he still started the 1962–63 campaign, netting six times in only three games – Peiró moved to Italy and joined Torino FC, becoming the second Spaniard to play in Serie A after Luis Suárez, whom he later teamed up with at Inter Milan, being part of the Grande Inter side that won the 1965 European Cup under manager Helenio Herrera; in the semi-finals against Liverpool, he scored one in a 3–0 home win after a 3–1 loss at Anfield.
+In 1962, after 127 official goals for Atlético – he still started the 1962–63 campaign, netting six times in only three games– Peiró moved to Italy and joined Torino FC, becoming the second Spaniard to play in Serie A after Luis Suárez, whom he later teamed up with at Inter Milan, being part of the Grande Inter side that won the 1965 European Cup under manager Helenio Herrera; in the semi-finals against Liverpool, he scored once in a 3–0 home win after a 3–1 loss at Anfield.

-Peiró's longest spell in Italy would be spent with A.S.
-Roma where he won one Italian Cup, eventually also being named team captain.
+Peiró's longest spell in Italy would be spent with AS Roma where he won one Coppa Italia, eventually also being named team captain.

 International

-Peiró earned 12 caps for Spain over a period of ten years, scoring five times.
-He participated in the 1962 FIFA World Cup in Chile, netting the only goal in the match against Mexico, and in the 1966 World Cup in England; both tournaments ended in group-stage elimination.
+Peiró earned 12 caps for Spain over ten years, netting five times.
+He participated in the 1962 FIFA World Cup in Chile, scoring the only goal in the match against Mexico, and in the 1966 World Cup in England; both tournaments ended in group-stage elimination.

-On 3 June 1956, aged just 20, Peiró made his international debut, scoring in a 3–1 friendly defeat to Portugal in Lisbon.
+On 3 June 1956, aged 20, Peiró made his international debut, scoring in a 3–1 friendly defeat to Portugal in Lisbon.

 International goals

 Coaching career

-Peiró started coaching in 1978, with Atlético's reserves, which he led to the second division two years later.
-Subsequently, he spent some time managing in the second and third levels, promoting Granada CF to the former.
+Peiró started coaching in 1978, with Atlético's reserves, which he led to Segunda División two years later.
+Subsequently, he spent some time managing in the second tier and the Segunda División B, promoting Granada CF to the former.

 In 1989–90, Peiró was one of three coaches used by Atlético Madrid, as elusive Jesús Gil was the club's president – the side did finish fourth in the league.
 He resumed his career in division two, interspersed with periods of inactivity.

 Peiró's biggest success as a manager came with Málaga CF, which he led to the top flight in 1999 at the age of 63.
 Subsequently, the Andalusians won the 2002 UEFA Intertoto Cup and reached the quarter-finals of the following UEFA Cup.

-Peiró last coached in 2003, being fired midway through the 2003–04 season from Real Murcia who were relegated from the top tier, as last.
+Peiró last coached in 2003, being fired midway through the 2003–04 season from Murcia who were relegated from the top tier, as last.